 ..

-The most relevant developments in this quarter were the following:

-Re-established 4 national holidays and the 35 hours week in the public sector:
+Re-established 4 national holidays and the 35 hours week in the public sector

-During this quarter came into force:
+New legislation came into force during this quarter:

 Law no.8/2016, 1 April 2016, (10th revision of the labour code) re-established the 4 national holidays that had been eliminated by Law no.23/2012.
 Law no.18/2016, 20 June 2016, re-established the 35 hours week as normal working hours of employees in the public service, proceeding to the second amendment to the General Labour Law on Public Functions.